 But do you see what we did?
 We created a chicane where there wasn’t one before.
 Per Brouillard’s definition a chicane is two corners of opposite direction that are so close together they cannot be optimized separately.
 They must be optimized together.
 Autocrossers are nothing if not chicane creators.
 Also, this “hidden” maneuver is aided and abetted mightily by a car with fast transient response and low yaw inertia.

 But, wait a minute: this is autocross and there are no track edges, or at least there may not be much of a track edge-like limitation.
-Experience (and data) tells me that in many cases I should go even further out and take something like the green dashed path in Figure 5 to Save Time to the apex even though I’m adding distance and having to slow earlier.
+Experience (and data) tells me that in many cases I should go even further out and take something like the green dashed path in Figure 5 to Save Time to the apex and increase the speed at the apex, even though I’m adding distance and having to slow earlier.

 How far should we go to the left?
 Beats me.
 Only experience can tell us how much is best for the particular car and particular corner geometry.